Jazz Set Up

 a.
 Include Jazz Program as Comments.
 Almost certainly you’ll leave this checked, as its only cost is a few extra comment lines in the COBOL ENVIRONMENT division.

 b.
 Sequence numbers (Left).
 If unchecked, columns 1 to 6 of each line will be left blank.
 If checked, then they will contain a sequence number which will increment by the amount given in the textbox.
+Recommended.
+If left unchecked, it will be difficult to relate any COBOL error messages to the line causing them: you’ll have to locate the Listing file.

 c.
 Program Name from Col 72.
 If checked the program name will be put in columns 73 to 80 of each line.
 This may be useful to show the right-hand margin of the COBOL source code.
+Recommended: it delimits your COBOL source lines.

 d.
 Create Diagnostic Code.
 With this checked Jazz will generate statements to help with debugging in the event of error: you’ll usually be able to sort out what’s gone wrong from Jazz, without having to drill down to the level of COBOL.
 There is a slight cost to this, so you may choose to uncheck this to generate slightly smaller and more efficient programs.